-The Independent Living Coordinator is present on Mon-Fri with flexible hours to help you in meeting your needs.
-Additional building staff include: 1 Recovery Coach, 1 Assistant Manager, 5 Activity Workers, 2 Night Workers, 1 Cook, and 1 Caretaker.
+The Independent Living Coordinator is present Mon-Fri with flexible hours to help you in meeting your needs.
+Additional building staff include: 1 Recovery Coach, 5 Activity Workers, 2 Night Workers, 1 Cook, and 1 Caretaker.
 You can get in touch with any worker by cell during their shift hours; someone is always available 24/7.